 Mob : 0771 373 9964

-I am a business consultant and qualified psychotherapist with over 30 years experience working with organisations, executives and teams, as well as individuals, couples and families.
+I am an executive coach, psychological business consultant and qualified psychotherapist with over 30 years experience working with organisations, executives and teams, as well as individuals, couples and families.

 My main focus is working with executives to solve their business problems through a psychological understanding of themselves and their organisations.
 This can help to explain the unconscious forces that influence our decisions which, if not understood, can lead to irrational behaviour and negative outcomes.
 By becoming more aware of these influences, you are better equipped to fulfil your potential and find new and creative solutions to business problems.

 As a Family Therapist I am also uniquely placed to work with family businesses, as well as couples who work together.
 Conflicts and tensions in family businesses are complex and often require an understanding of family as well as business dynamics in order to find solutions.

 Media & Journalism